 Abstract

 The implementation of an electronic barcode medication administration system (BCMA) was successfully carried out at a 360-bed at King Hussein Cancer Center (KHCC) in Amman- Jordan, commencing in 2013.
-The software was specifically designed to enhance medication administration accuracy in all aspects, and modified to meet the KHCC policies and ISMP requirements.
+The software was specifically designed to enhance medication safety administration accuracy in all aspects, and modified to meet the KHCC policies and Institute for Safe Medication Practices (ISMP) requirements.
 Through the nationally adopted BCMA software, healthcare providers could electronically confirm that the patient is the right patient, and to verify that the medication is the right medication at the right dose, given at the right time by the right route (5 rights).

 The implementation of the new technology commenced in September 2016, gradually.
 Subsequently, new nursing units were introduced every 3-4 months, allowing ample time for computer installation and training.
-Each cluster of units consisted of nurses, who devised new workflows to integrate the technology into their practices.
+Each cluster of units consisted of ____ nurses, who devised new workflows to integrate the technology into their practices.
 Notably, home medications were not subject to scanning.
-Was not introduced in the emergency department or operating rooms.
-Lastly, the technology was implemented in inpatient units in May 2023, marking the final phase of the rollout.
+The BCMA implementation was limited to inpatient units and wards only, marking the final phase of the rollout in May 2023.

-A multidisciplinary team was convened to implement BCMA's this team included a member from pharmacy, nurse, IT, quality and administration, as per ASHP recommendation the project was leaded by pharmacy department.
+A multidisciplinary team was convened to implement BCMA technology.
+This team included pharmacy, nursing, IT, quality and administration.
+The project was lead to pharmacy as per ASHP recommendation.

-The process is divided into six key steps: Exploration, Planning, Installation, Piloting Implementation, Monitoring and Intervention, and Full Implementation.
-Each step is discussed in depth, highlighting the challenges faced, strategies employed, and outcomes achieved during the BCMA integration.
+The process was divided into six key steps: Exploration, Planning, Installation, Piloting Implementation, Monitoring and Intervention, and Full Implementation.
+Each step was discussed in depth, highlighting the challenges faced, strategies employed, and outcomes achieved during the BCMA integration.

-The aim of this article is to identify how the optimal implementation method should be for BCMA with limited resources, to ensure the benefits are emphasized while the employees’ motivation is in focus.
+The aim of this article is to identify how the optimal implementation method should be for BCMA with limited resources and to ensure the benefits are emphasized while the employees’ motivation is in focus.
 It examines the barriers encountered when attempting to eliminate paper record documentation, as well as the necessary support required by nurses and pharmacists to ensure a safe and seamless transition to electronic barcode medication administration within inpatient setting.